Documents Override (Windows only)

 Detailed instructions

 2. Extract it.
-There are 4 files in each archive.
+There are 4 files in the archive.

 3. First open your game folder.
 By default: